 International & U.S. domestic freight forwarder and freight consolidator (agente transitario) located in Miami Dade County, Florida, USA.
 Also, shippers serving Latin America (transporte logistico de carga).
-Services include worldwide air freight (airfreight), air cargo services, ocean freight (ocean cargo) containers, inland freight forwarding, consolidations, customs clearance (customs brokers), door-to-door service, moving & relocation services and project handling.
+Services include worldwide air freight (airfreight), air cargo services, ocean freight (ocean cargo) containers, inland freight forwarding, consolidations, customs clearance, door-to-door service, moving & relocation services and project handling.

 Home Page